transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 # Running the {{site.data.keyword.blockchainfull_notm}} Platform with self-managed Kubernetes smart contracts
 {: #ibp-smart-contracts-k8s-self-managed}

 This tutorial shows how to use Fabric chaincode containers to run smart contracts in your own Kubernetes namespace.
-The aim of this is to show how with {{site.data.keyword.blockchainfull_notm}} Platform 2.5.2, the Chaincode containers that run smart contracts can be run in a namespace of your own choosing in Kubernetes.
-This is a new feature of {{site.data.keyword.blockchainfull_notm}} Platform and is made possible by the underlying Hyperledger Fabric - External Chaincode and Chaincode-as-a-server features.
+This feature of {{site.data.keyword.blockchainfull_notm}} Platform is made by the underlying [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/release-2.2/whatis.html) - [External Chaincode](https://hyperledger-fabric.readthedocs.io/en/release-2.2/cc_service.html) and Chaincode-as-a-server features.
 {: shortdesc}

 Objectives: